mne-tools/mne-python/doc/overview/governance.rst

 The Project
 ===========

 The MNE-Python Project (The Project) is an open source software project.
-The goal of The Project is to develop open source software for scientific computing in Python, and, in particular, the ``mne`` package.
-The Software developed by The Project is released under the BSD (or similar) open source license, developed openly and hosted on public GitHub repositories under the ``mne-tools`` GitHub organization.
+The goal of The Project is to develop open source software for analysis of neuroscience data in Python.
+The Project is released under the BSD (or similar) open source license, developed openly and is hosted publicly under the ``mne-tools`` GitHub organization.

 The Project is developed by a team of distributed developers, called Contributors.
 Contributors are individuals who have contributed code,